neurobiol/proposal/README.md

 ## 10. Validation and leakage prevention

 - Every trial from one participant remains in the same cross-validation fold.
-- History length, state number, output bins, and regularization are chosen using training participants only.
+- Within each outer training fold, an inner participant-level cross-validation selects history length, output representation, state number, and regularization.
+No information from an outer test participant is used in these choices.
 - Delayed-retention outcomes are not used to create predictors available before the delay.
 - Bootstrap resampling is performed by participant.
 - State labels are aligned across resampled fits before transitions are compared.